canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

 ::

-    Skeleton for a new PlainBox provider
+    Skeleton for a new Plainbox provider
     ====================================

-    This is a skeleton PlainBox provider that was generated using ``plainbox startprovider ...``.
+    This is a skeleton Plainbox provider that was generated using ``plainbox startprovider ...``.

     It is just the starting point, there is nothing here of value to you